JerryMcCullough/tidy_data/README.md

 THe detail file has one row per observation

 The summary file has the mean for each variable by Subject and Activity.

+Activities labels are output using the activities codes as follows:

+* 1-WALKING
+* 2-WALKING_UPSTAIRS
+* 3-WALKING_DOWNSTAIRS
+* 4-SITTING
+* 5-STANDING
+* 6-LAYING

 ##6. run_analysis() Script